-• Resource restoration
+Resource restoration

-Although credit was not requested for this category, the owners would like to improve the health and diversity of their forest, including restoration activities (invasive species removal and some native planting).
-A draft resource restoration plan has been submitted.
-At this time, credit for this category cannot be recommended because the plan has not yet been approved by county forestry staff.
-However, if this plan is approved by the department on or before June 3, 2019, then credit for this category should be awarded administratively.
+The owners would like to restore a portion of the lawn, outlined in green on the attached map.
+In order for the property to qualify for this category, a plan that addresses the restoration of this area must be provided by the owners and approved by the department.
+At this time, because a plan has not been provided, credit for this category cannot be granted and the area cannot be enrolled.
+However, if a plan is provided to the department by June 30, 2022, and approved by the department by August 31, 2022, then credit for this category could be awarded administratively.
 Award of this category may allow restoration activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for activities that may require a permit or approval, such as clearing and grading.
 It should be noted that this planting activity must be completed within a three-year period.